 1. Do Cheetahs Attack Humans?

 It's common for animal rights activists, who aim to shut down zoos and the pet trade, to over-emphasize the danger of keeping exotic animals in captivity.
 However, in doing so, they hurt the public's perception of carnivores, causing them to be killed in the wild when their habitat extends into human-populated areas.

-In general, most large carnivores do not want to hunt or hurt humans.
-In general, most wild animals are shy and want nothing to do with us.
+In general, most large carnivores do not want to hunt or hurt humans because they are shy and want nothing to do with us.
 A few fatalities have occurred in captivity when animals that weren't accustomed to human contact attacked people who, accidentally or intentionally, ended up in their enclosure—which is their "territory."
 Animal attacks always have a motivation and are not actually "unpredictable."
 Fatalities related to big cats in captivity are rare, occurring from zero to three times a year in the United States since the 1990s.

 Cheetahs are rare in the private pet trade because they are expensive and delicate, but they are well represented in accredited zoos, and keepers regularly enter their enclosures with only a rake for protection.
 While cheetahs are typically shy animals that prefer not to confront intruders, there are a few recorded incidences of cheetah attacks and some fatalities.